 My husband and I use Tom’s of Maine Antiplaque and Whitening Pepermint Natural Toothpaste.
 It’s fluoride free.
 My toddler uses Hello Kids Natural Watermelon Flouride Free Toothpaste.

 We usually switch between Seventh Generation or Pampers Pure.
 The Pampers are definitely softer, so if I had to choose a favorite I would go with them!
 The cheapest, healthier option.

 Baby Body Wash, Lotion, Diaper Cream, Eczema Cream, Sun Screen

-Allllllll from Tubby Todd.
+I’m all for Tubby Todd.
 Check out their website for safe and amazing products!
 I love their Natural All Over Ointment.

 I don’t use dryer sheets, I use wool dryer balls.
 You can add essential oils to them, too.

 Two great natural makeup brands are W3ll People and Beauty Counter!
 I use W3ll People for foundation and concealer, and Beauty Counter for their liquid eyeliner.
 I use Physicians Formula Organic Wear Natural Mascara, since it’s so much cheaper than others, and still great.
 All of my other makeup products are homemade!
-I’m working on putting together a blog post with the ingredients and recipes for all of my daily makeup!

 This a must have in your home!
 You’ll quickly realize how useful it is.
 To name a few uses: lotion, massage oil, lubricants (natural oils break down latex condoms- be cautious), carrier oil for essential oils, soothe irritated skin, hair care, chapped lips, DIY recipes, and natural makeup remover!